AriezLabs/blog/content/blog/newyear21.md

 slug: ""
 description: ""
 keywords: []
-draft: true
+draft: false
 tags: [personal]
 math: false
 toc: true
 ---

 The new year is a reflective period for many people, but this year I've tried to set my goals differently than I usually do.
 Firstly I've tried to figure out what my values currently are, then I came up with a bunch of ways to implement those values, and finally I selected the most promising ones to form the basis for concrete goals.
-I'm hoping this approach will yield better results!
+Because it gets into the *why* and not just the *what*, I'm hoping this approach will yield better results!

-Since there is zero need to preface this post further with how shitty 2020 was, I'll just jump into my plans and ideas for the next year(s).
+Since there is zero need to preface this post further with how shitty 2020 was, I'll just jump into a braindump about my plans and ideas for the next year(s).

 ## Formulating values